-Eating healthy has never been easier than now, as more and more Aussies having access to a wide range of foods, but this means that customers also have access to a higher amount of junk food and unhealthy diet options.
-When it comes to eating healthy, the personal choices you make will help you steer clear of highly processed and unhealthy foods and all the health conditions that comes with it.
+Eating healthy has never been easier than now, as more and more Aussies having access to a wide range of foods.
+But this easy access also means that customers also have access to a higher amount of junk food and unhealthy diet options.
+When it comes to eating healthy, the personal choices you make will help you steer clear of highly processed and unhealthy foods and all the health conditions that come with it.

 It is not easy to choose nutritious and wholesome foods and beverages when foods laden with unhealthy fats are so easily available and also so tempting.
 It is even harder when we live in a society that makes overconsumption and instant gratification the norm.
 While the occasional cake or bag of chips will not ruin your health in the short run, you should be following a healthy diet to ensure overall wellbeing and stay free of disease.